 Lasting Healing From Arthritis is a Journey

 Finding your way to lasting healing from an arthritic condition will take time, patience, dedication and good information.
-While we hear success stories on an almost daily basis from customers who are either successfully managing their symptoms on an ongoing basis with these natural products, or who have found their way to total healing, there is no magic pill (or Jow) that will instantaneously reverse the longterm and often systemic symptoms and damage suffered from arthritis.
-I do, however, want to offer you and your loved ones the hope that others have indeed been able to make dramatic changes over time in their health and lives by incorporating the powerful healing benefits of these herbs.
+While we hear success stories on an almost daily basis from customers who are either successfully managing their symptoms on an ongoing basis with these natural painkillers, or who have found their way to total healing, there is no magic pill (or Jow) that will instantaneously reverse the longterm and often systemic symptoms and damage suffered from arthritis.
+We do, however, want to offer you and your loved ones the hope that others have indeed been able to make dramatic changes over time in their health and lives by incorporating the powerful healing benefits of these herbal natural painkillers.
 And, as always we are here to help however we can, please don’t hesitate to contact us anytime with your questions, comments or concerns.

 Be well.
 And, be pain free!